-First broadcast on January 31, 2002 to coincide with the week of the wedding of then crown prince William-Alexander and princess Máxima.
+Broadcast: January 31, 2002 to coincide with the week of the wedding of then Crown Prince William-Alexander and Princess Máxima.